resteex0/dns-redirectors-report/README.md

-# this file will achieve one million unique organic ip evil brokers related to new technique of hunting without external resource
+# this file will achieve one million unique organic ip evil brokers related to new technique of hunting without external resource as soon

 the list will defend from darkevil of iceberge internet network worldwide